 World of Darkness: Gypsies was embarrassing for its racist stereotypes.
-Later sourcebooks that dealt with the Rroma pointed out the book's stereotypes, and explored how actual Rroma would likely deal with the supernatural.
+Later sourcebooks that dealt with the Roma pointed out the book's stereotypes, and explored how actual Roma would likely deal with the supernatural.

 Gary Gygax said that he regretted a number of rules that he felt pressured to put in various versions of Dungeons & Dragons, singling out psionics, the monk class and weapon speeds and effects versus armor as egregious examples.

-The sexism of 1st Edition AD&D is likewise something which later editions' designers would very much like everyone to forget.
+The sexism of 1st Edition AD&D (most infamously memetic being the "women suffer a -2 penalty to Strength" rule) is likewise something which later editions' designers would very much like everyone to forget.

 Urza's Saga block, which was massively overpowered and created the most unfun standard environment in history, according to Mark Rosewater the only block where "The entire team got called into the boss's office and got yelled at."
 To a lesser extent, any other overly format-dominating cards/archetypes.

 On the other end of the spectrum there are Fallen Empires, The Dark, and especially Homelands, widely considered the weakest sets.
 The game, at the time, had been having problems with overly powerful cards, and had corrected too far in the opposite direction.
 Fallen Empires also has the distinction of being overprinted as well, making cards and packs next to worthless.